ACaringiJr/viewrush/README.md

 3. The file opens in a new tab using an appropriate viewer (e.g., Office Online for `.docx`, direct view for `.pdf`).

 ### Upload Local Files
-1. Click the DocuDash icon in your toolbar to open the popup.
+1. Click the ViewRush icon in your toolbar to open the popup.
 2. Drag a file into the "Drag & Drop a File Here" area or click "Browse Files".
 3. Click "Upload"
 4. The file opens in a new tab.